-While I sick a few weeks ago and rendered basically incommunicado due to constant coughing, I did some research on how I could remedy the problem naturally.
-There are so many Uses for Peppermint Oil.
+While I sick a few weeks ago and rendered basically incommunicado due to constant coughing, I did some research on how I could remedy the problem naturally and finally be healthy again.
 I found these amazing natural cough remedies that have actually helped me regain my voice!

 Below are some really great natural cough remedies, some I have tried and some I haven’t.
 There are so many items at home that can be used to suppress your cough, it’s always better to try to curb it naturally before using medicine.
 I ended up resorting to OTC cough suppressant because this was by far the worst cough I’ve ever had.
 But I hated the foggy feeling I had from taking the meds.